 The other day I was trying to decide what to make for dinner and realized that all of my meats were frozen.
 Sure, I could have pressure cooked frozen meat, but it was early in the day and I decided to try out a pork tenderloin in the slow cooker.
 I dumped in the ingredients, set it on high and my curry pork and veggies ( I added them in the last hour) were done in time for dinner.
 It was a hands-off kind of dinner and very yummy.

 I have heard some people say that the slow cook function on the Ninja Foodi does not live up to expectations based on stand-alone slow cookers.
-What I found is that it takes a lot longer for the Ninja Foodi to heat up using the slow cook function, but it certainly did the job.
-I have only tried it on high so far and it really cooked the pork tenderloin perfectly.
+What I've found is that it works perfectly.
+It is a true slow cooker and does take a little time to warm up, but once it does, it cooks beautifully.

 You can use this setting on several different temperatures, although I tend to use the high setting the most.
 It is great for sauteing vegetables before adding in broth and other ingredients to make soups or stews.
 Heating the milk to make Homemade Yogurt in the Ninja Foodi.
 I even used it to make the base for ice cream the other night.

 Absolutely one of the biggest selling points of the Ninja Foodi is the Air Crisp Function!
 It works great.
-I have not had an air fryer before the Ninja Foodi, so I cannot compare a stand-alone air fryer to the Foodi, but I love this feature.
 One of the best things about the Ninja Foodi is that you can pressure cook and then use the air crisp function to brown the meat or crisp the top.

 To be completely honest, I had my doubts about air frying.
 That’s why I never bought one, but I am sure glad to have one now.
 My first test using the air crisp mode on the Ninja Foodi was making these Asian Sticky Wings.
 Oh, man!
 They were so crispy and delicious, I was completely sold on the Ninja Foodi from that point on.